toorajhelmi/neosis/docs/content/chapter6/README.md

 1. A conceptual diagram mapping theoretical traditions into a three-axis space.

-2. A categorical table comparing frameworks by structural adaptation, objectives, and development.
+2. A categorical table comparing frameworks by objectives, and development.

 3. A review of **theoretical frameworks**, organized into conceptual categories.